jstrieb/link-lock/README.md

 ## Usage

-- Create a locked link [here](https://jstrieb.github.io/link-lock).
+- Create a locked link here: [https://jstrieb.github.io/link-lock](https://jstrieb.github.io/link-lock).
 - Use the advanced options when creating a link to make the encryption more secure (at the cost of a longer link).
     - By default, the initialization vector is randomized for security, but